Illogicstudios/bug_out_bag/README.md

-# Template Tool
+# Bug-out Bag (Bob)

-Template is a tool to ...
+Bob is toolbox gathering many others tools.

 ## How to install